slwu89/lnam/README.md

 Ideas:

   * Static arrays as much as possible.
 Not sure if we can do static sparse matrices, but that would be a huge speed improvement.
+  * Lots of computation can probably be cached during each iteration (Xb, "aggregated Ws", etc)